pdfcpu/pdfcpu/content/getting_started/config_dir.md

     └── UnifontUpperMedium.gob
 ```

-Use the [--conf](/getting_started/common_flags) flag to set a custom config dir path.
+Use the [--conf](/getting_started/common_flags) flag to select a custom configuration root.
+The configuration tree is

-You can also use this flag to disable the usage of a config dir.

-This comes in handy in (serverless) environments where the default [user's config directory](https://golang.org/pkg/os/#UserConfigDir) is not defined - as long as you are not using user fonts or the certificate store.
+stored in the `pdfcpu` directory below that root.

+Use `--conf disable` to select stateless mode.
+This is useful when the default
+[user configuration directory](https://pkg.go.dev/os#UserConfigDir) is unavailable or the process must not access
+filesystem configuration.
+Stateless mode cannot use user fonts or the trusted certificate store.

+Read-only is not selected with a CLI flag.
+The CLI uses read-only loading internally for `config inspect` and
+`config validate`; Go API applications may select it explicitly for externally provisioned configuration.